 - No matter who you know, who you are, or how professional you are, you can be named in a claim

-- Liability insurance coverage provides you with protection at a low cost
+- An insurance policy provides you with protection at a low cost

-If you practice massage therapy in California and are interested in a solid massage liability insurance policy, contact Massage Magazine Insurance Plus.
-We are the leading California massage liability insurance company covering professional liability (malpractice), general liability (trip and fall), and product coverages.
-Apply for massage liability insurance today!
+If you practice massage therapy in California and are interested in a solid policy for LMTs, contact Massage Magazine Insurance Plus.
+We are the leading California company covering bodyworkers with professional liability (malpractice), general liability (trip and fall), and product coverages. today!

 Or click here to apply for insurance.